-The machine is a vacuum scrubbing machine for wet cleaning of hard-surfaced floors.
-Using the machine beyond this scope of application will be deemed improper use: The manufacturer cannot be held liable for consequential damages; the user alone bears the risk.
+The scrubber is for attachment to the E 28/30/33.
+The E 28/30/33 is a vacuum scrubbing machine for wet cleaning of hard-surfaced floors.
+Using the equipment beyond this scope of application will be deemed improper use; The manufacturer cannot be held liable for consequential damages; the user alone bears the risk.

 The term of proper use also includes operation, maintenance and repair work to be performed in compliance with the manufacturer's specifications.

-The E 24 may only be used by persons that are familiar with the machine and aware of possible hazards involved.
-If modifications to the machine are made in absence of the manufacturer's prior consent, the latter cannot be held liable for damage resulting from such unauthorized modification.
+The scrubber may only be used by persons that are familiar with the machine and aware of possible hazards involved.
+The applicable Accident Prevention Regulations and further regulations in vigor concerning aspects of safety and working medicine will have to be complied with.
+If modifications to the scrubber are made in absence of the manufacturer's prior consent, the latter cannot be held liable for damage resulting from such unauthorized modification.

+Introduction